unikraft/docs/content/en/community/hackathons/sessions/contributing-to-unikraft/content/Practical-Work_13.-Final-Verification.md

 Total errors: 0
 ```

-**Note**: Don't forget to include the updated library header in the main application file.
+**Note**: Remember to include the updated library header in the main application file.